BaraSec/Hospital-Database-Management-System/README.md

 9. Achieves each user's type's best needs, easy to use, and functional.
 10. Offers a "Status" bar at the bottom of nearly each GUI window, to inform the user of the result of their requested operations (queries).
 11. Uses a special icon for each GUI.
-12. For all input fields' groups, it checks if ALL of them are filled with correct-format data at first, such as:
+12. For all input fields' groups, it checks if ALL of them are filled with correct-format data at first, such as:<br />
-	A. Patient/Employee's name: 3 characters long at least, all of them are letters
+	A. Patient/Employee's name: 3 characters long at least, all of them are letters<br />
-	B. Patient/Employee's ID: 7 characters long at least, all of them are numbers
+	B. Patient/Employee's ID: 7 characters long at least, all of them are numbers<br />
-	C. Patient/Employee's birthdate: can't be from the future
+	C. Patient/Employee's birthdate: can't be from the future<br />
-	D. Patient/Employee's phone number: 7 characters long at least, all of them are numbers
+	D. Patient/Employee's phone number: 7 characters long at least, all of them are numbers<br />
-	E. Appointment's Date and Time can't be from the past
+	E. Appointment's Date and Time can't be from the past<br />
-	F. Checks for patient's patID existence before adding the appointment (or prescription)
+	F. Checks for patient's patID existence before adding the appointment (or prescription)<br />
-	G. Checks if a time slot is free before adding an appointment into it
+	G. Checks if a time slot is free before adding an appointment into it<br />
-	H. Checks if a prescription's cost is in a valid positive numeric format before adding it to the records
+	H. Checks if a prescription's cost is in a valid positive numeric format before adding it to the records<br />
-	I. Employee's username: 5 characters long at least, must have 1 letter out of them at minimum, only letters and numbers allowed
+	I. Employee's username: 5 characters long at least, must have 1 letter out of them at minimum, only letters and numbers allowed<br />
-	J. Checks if a new employee's username already exists at first before adding it
+	J. Checks if a new employee's username already exists at first before adding it<br />
-	K. Checks if the password and re-password match
+	K. Checks if the password and re-password match<br />
-	L. Employee's salary: must have a valid positive numeric value
+	L. Employee's salary: must have a valid positive numeric value<br />
-	M. Adds a new address only if it's unique, otherwise it gets the existing address's adrID
+	M. Adds a new address only if it's unique, otherwise it gets the existing address's adrID<br />

 *Security-Oriented:
 1. Prepared Statements used, to improve performance, and prevent SQL Injection attacks.